 Growing up, I honestly cannot remember a time I wasn’t boy-crazy.
 I always had a crush on someone and more times than not, I would make that very known.
+I didn’t often give myself the option of being single.
 But I was also taught to embrace my independence.
 I’ve always been comfortable enough in my own skin.

 After my ex and I broke up, I realized I had sacrificed myself and was lost coming out of it.
 It was like a wave came whooshing down on me.
 Then all of a sudden, I was floating atop.
 I may have put the relationship above myself but I learned a lot as I reclaimed my independence afterwards.